Cramer-Wold AutoEncoder: Cramer-Wold kernel

+\end{linenomath*} By \eref{eq:CW1} this implies that $\mu_v=\nu_v$.
+Since this holds for all $v \in S_D$, by the Cramer-Wold Theorem we obtain that $\mu=\nu$. \end{proof}

-One can easily obtain the general formula for the distance between mixtures of radial distributions.
-This follows from the fact that the Cramer-Wold distance is given by a scalar product $\il{\cdot,\cdot}_{\CW}$ which has a closed-form for the product of two radial Gaussians:
+Thus we can summarize the above by saying that the Cramer-Wold kernel is a characteristic kernel which, by the definition and \eqref{eq:fr}, has the closed-form the scalar product of two radial Gaussians given by:

+\begin{remark} Observe, that except for the Gaussian kernel it is the only kernel which has the closed-form for the spherical Gaussians which, as we discuss in the next section, is important, as the RBF (Gaussian) kernels cannot be successfully applied in AutoEncoder based generative models.
+The reason is that the derivative of Gaussian decreases too fast, and therefore it does not enforce the proper learning of the model (see also~\citet[Section 4, WAE-GAN and WAE-MMD specifics]{tolstikhin2017wasserstein}). \end{remark}